Coayer/podcast_proxy/README.md

 `https://podcast-proxy.private/feed/feeds.simplecast.com/LDNgBXht`

-The resulting RSS feed will prefix the original file URLs with `https://podcast-proxy.private/stream/` so clients download from the proxy server.

 #### YouTube channels

-YouTube channel podcast feeds can be created with the path `/youtube/CHANNEL_ID`
+YouTube channel podcast feeds can be created with the path `/feed/youtube/CHANNEL_ID`

 To get a channel ID: